-Toronto is very much a city of neighborhoods.
-You can feel like you’re traveling the world just by taking long walk through the city.
+Toronto is very much a city of neighbourhoods.
+You can feel like you’re travelling the world just by taking a long walk through the city.
 Here are a few neighbourhood top pics:

 Moving to Toronto: Kensington Market

 If you’re looking to buy or rent in the city, the neighbourhood known as Kensington Market is as colourful and fun as they come.
 With deep immigrant roots, the area remains a diverse bohemian enclave, with many independent boutiques, international grocers, specialty foods shops, restaurants, and arts and music venues.
-The community you’ll find here comes from every walk of life to create a tight knit group, passionate about their neighbourhood.
-It’s not uncommon to stumble into a street festival, like Pedestrian Sundays in the summer and fall (no cars allowed, one Sunday each month), winter and summer solstice events, a jazz festival and art fair to name a few.
+The community you’ll find here comes from every walk of life to create a tight-knit group passionate about their neighbourhood.
+It’s not uncommon to stumble into a street festival, like Pedestrian Sundays in the summer and fall (no cars allowed, one Sunday each month), winter and summer solstice events, a jazz festival and an art fair, to name a few.

-Kensington Market is only a few minute walk to the St George Campus at the University of Toronto, OCAD University, one of the countries best art colleges, vibrant Chinatown, all of Toronto’s major hospitals, and the MaRS Discovery District, a non-profit that supports social entrepreneurship and innovative new business.
-Kensington Market is definitely a perfect place for those studying at the university, or taking a residency at one of the city’s hospitals.
+Kensington Market is only a few minutes walks to the St George Campus at the University of Toronto, OCAD University, one of the country’s best art colleges, vibrant Chinatown, all of Toronto’s major hospitals, and the MaRS Discovery District, a non-profit that supports social entrepreneurship and innovative new business.
+Kensington Market is definitely a perfect place for those studying at the university or taking a residency at one of the city’s hospitals.

 Moving to Toronto: Financial District

 If hustle and bustle is what you crave, there’s no more perfect spot for you than the financial district in Toronto, located right downtown.
-Live where the titans of industry work their magic, among the sky scrappers.
+Live where the titans of industry work their magic among the sky scrappers.
 Everything is at your door, from transit to every conceivable amenity.
-And if you’re winter adverse, take advantage of the PATH system, a network of underground pedestrian tunnels that connect office towers for over 30 kilometers!
-In this underground path you’ll find your groceries, cobbler, boutiques and big brands, gyms, restaurants and take out places, drycleaners and more.
-You could even live through a famous Toronto winter without a coat, in this locale (but who’d want to do that?).
+And if you’re winter adverse, take advantage of the PATH system, a network of underground pedestrian tunnels that connect office towers for over 30 kilometres!
+In this underground path, you’ll find your groceries, cobbler, boutiques and big brands, gyms, restaurants and take-out places, drycleaners and more.
+You could even live through a famous Toronto winter without a coat in this locale (but who’d want to do that?).

 Moving to Toronto: Parkdale